thenewdarling/CurseOfStrahd/Timeline.md

 - Arlo duels a sentient suit of armour and Jerry does a dance to unlock a chest and get loot.
 - Jeremiah and Arabelle befriend Danton's tiger who is now blinded and was left in the Tower after the events of Arabelle's vision.
 - Leaving the Tower behind with no new information, they decide to head to Vallaki, in the hopes that maybe [[Viktor]] will have some information about portals that could lead them to saving [[Ezmerelda]].

+*The events of Magda side-story 'The Horse is Not Enough' happen during the long rest at the end of this day.*

 ## Day 23